+[September 11, 2019 Update: 20 Years in Prison!
+See updates below.]
 Philip Esformes is the poster boy in the biggest Medicare fraud trial in history.
 Prosecutors say he is the mastermind of a $1 billion fraud scheme.
-His trial, which began earlier this month, is one for the books.
+His trial, which began in February, is one for the books.
 The evidence thus far can only be described as wild.
 Miami Vice meets the Sopranos.

 In this post, we will pull back the curtain and demonstrate how ordinary healthcare workers and patients can take down a Goliath.

-Until his arrest in 2016, Esformes was the ultimate jetsetter.
+Until his arrest in 2016, Esformes was the ultimate jet setter.
 Private jets, luxury mansions and a lifestyle none of us can afford.
-If prosecutors are right, however, we certainly paid for his high living.
+Prosecutors say, however, taxpayers paid for his high living.

 According to the indictment, Esformes owned many Miami area nursing homes and assisted living facilities.
 Much of his revenues came from Medicare and Medicaid.
 Those programs, of course, are funded with tax dollars.